HyperDarkmoon/notifmanager/AUTO_STARTUP_README.md

-# Notification Manager Auto-Startup Scripts
+# TVManager Auto-Startup Scripts

-This directory contains scripts to automate the startup of both frontend and backend servers for the Notification Manager system.
+This directory contains scripts to automate the startup of both frontend and backend servers for the TVManager system.

 ## Files Overview